tonythai12/Generating-and-Solving-Mazes-in-Minecraft-C-/README.md

 ### Breadth-First Search

 - Run ```./mazeRunner -e2``` to enable BFS instead of RHWF.
-This significantly speeds up the solving algorithm.
+This significantly speeds up the solving algorithm by finding the shortest path to the exit.

 ## Assumptions